Bennedict Mathurin NBA Preview vs. the 76ers

-Bennedict Mathurin's Indiana Pacers face the Philadelphia 76ers at 6:00 PM ET on Sunday.
+Bennedict Mathurin's Indiana Pacers hit the court versus the Philadelphia 76ers at 7:00 PM ET on Tuesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below, we break down Mathurin's stats and trends to help you pick out the best prop bets.
+Let's look at Mathurin's prop bets, and some stats and trends to help you select good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.